goby-garden/goby-database/notes.md

 - `npm run build`: runs the typescript compiler on all the files in `src`, adding them to `dist`.
 - `npm run test [test name]`: this is my system for putting all my tests in one file, `sandbox.ts`, and passing in a string parameter with the name of the test to run.
 My tests so far:

-    - `in-memory`: some general tests of goby’s capabilities in an in-memory database
+    - `in-memory`: some general tests of goby’s schema editing capabilities in an in-memory database
     - `groceries`: this generates a timestamped project file with recipe and ingredient classes.
 I’ve been using this test and exporting the file to use as the foundation for my interface development
+    - `grocery-queries`: starts with generating the groceries project but only in memory, and then does some validation tests workign with a substantive data set
     - `unit-relation-matching`: my first “unit test”, verifying that one of my more complex utility functions returns expected outputs in a variety of scenarios.